 By default, the rsync daemon settings are specified in

 /etc/rsyncd.conf.
 A new configuration file can be uploaded using the corresponding optional parameter.

 Synchronize local data¶

-~/.ssh/id_rsa denotes the path to the matched SSH private key, which is stored on the user’s laptop.
+~/.ssh/id_rsa the path to the matched SSH private key on the remote host.

 <port>) must be replaced with the value reported in the SSH access panel.

 The default user on the remote server must be

 ucloud.
 The data must be sync to a folder within the default working path